brickster241/Python-2D---Game-Development/Snake-Apple-Game/README.md

 ### 6. ` def gameLoop(): `
 This is the main game Loop.
 All the pre-defined functions along with the pygame module are used here.

-**The following is a visual representation of one of the points in the game.
-As you can see, the score is also visible. **